Get your start in ballet with our 12-week Beginner Ballet Overture Program

 If you register for an Overture Program and can no longer join for any reason other than Broche Ballet changing the date of the class (see above), we will issue you a refund ONLY if we are able to fill your spot in class prior to the start date of the program.
 We will do our absolute best to fill your spot if you can no longer attend, but if we are unable to fill your spot, then we cannot offer you a refund.

-Or, Join the waitlist for new class times
+In the meantime, Join the waitlist for new class times